mikeybkats/crafting-interpreters/jlox_interpreter_rust/MATCH_STATEMENTS.md

    If a `match` statement becomes too complex, consider breaking it down into smaller helper functions.
 Each function can handle a part of the logic, making the overall code more readable.

 By applying these strategies, you can often reduce the complexity of nested `match` statements and make your code more readable and maintainable.

+## Underscore in pattern matching

+The underscore \_ in Rust's pattern matching is a special pattern that acts as a "catch-all" or "ignore" placeholder.
+When used in a pattern, it means that you're not interested in the value at that position, and you don't intend to use it.
+Here's what's important about the underscore in pattern matching:

+_Ignoring Values_

+The underscore \_ is used to ignore values in a pattern match.
+It's a way of saying, "A value exists here, but I don't care what it is."

+_Not a Variable_

+Unlike other patterns that bind the matched value to a variable, the underscore does not bind to any value.
+Therefore, it does not create or represent a variable, and you cannot use it to refer to the matched value later in your code.

+_Avoiding Unused Variable Warnings_

+Using \_ is also helpful for avoiding compiler warnings about unused variables.
+If you used a named variable in the pattern and didn't use it in the match arm, Rust's compiler would typically warn you about the unused variable.

+_Readability_

+It can improve the readability of the code by clearly indicating which parts of a pattern you're actually interested in.